 Joint action agencies' DEED toolkit here.

 Any public power utility, joint action agency, or state/regional association which is a regular member of the American Public Power Association may join the DEED program for a fee.
 As a DEED member, your organization can:

-- Apply for funding: Receive up to $125,000 for a pilot project; early commercialization or new technology demonstration; or the development of best practices, services, tools, and publications that strengthen public power utilities and improve customers’ lives.
+- Apply for funding: Receive a DEED grant up to $125,000 for a pilot project; early commercialization or new technology demonstration; or the development of best practices, services, tools, and publications that strengthen public power utilities and improve customers’ lives.

 - Share project ideas: Before applying for funding, DEED members may explore potential projects and partnership opportunities with industry vendors that are Association corporate associate members.
 Use the DEED Idea Exchange.

 - Hire an intern: Boost your workforce development and recruitment efforts through DEED’s scholarship program.
 Get a student to work at your utility and strengthen relationships with local universities.

 - Learn from other utilities: Search, learn from, and replicate any of 500+ innovative projects, through comprehensive project reports in the DEED project database.
 These projects cover topics from energy efficiency, demand response, reliability, and lighting, to renewable resources, safety, security, storage, drones, and environmental topics.

 - Access the best resources: Attend DEED webinars at no charge, from the convenience of your office.
 Enjoy special savings on publications, software, videos, and e-learning on reliability, safety, security, energy efficiency, lighting, environmental management, and more.

 DEED Membership Dues

 Joint action agencies: Joint action agency dues cover the Agency and its Association members for DEED membership.
 Dues are 20 percent of the combined total of all agency members’ Association dues up to $20,000, plus an additional 10 percent on calculated dues over $20,000.
 Agencies paying DEED dues on behalf of their Association members receive complimentary DEED membership.

 State and regional associations: Associations can join the DEED program with full benefits for a flat fee of $275.